 - The Library is open to members each week Monday - Friday 10am to 4pm.
-Library staff also provide a chargeable remote enquiry and document supply service to members, the charge for this service has been waived until further notice.
+Library staff also provide a remote enquiry and document supply service to members, the charge for this service has been waived until further notice.
 Please contact the Library by email between 9am and 5pm Monday to Friday.
 Please refer to the Library page for up to date information, details of Saturday openings and available services, including details on the online textbooks available for Gray’s Inn members.
-Please refer to the other Inn libraries directly for their weekly opening hours and details of any charges for document supply and/or other services.
+Please refer to the other Inn libraries directly for their weekly opening hours and details of document supply and/or other services.

 - The Education Department is open with staff in the office on a rota basis.
 They are working to deliver Qualifying Sessions online, handling applications to join the Inn and applications for Scholarships and other key services.
 Please contact Education by email.

 We aim to deliver all forthcoming Qualifying Sessions on the date and time scheduled for those registered, however they will be delivered remotely.
 Refunds will be arranged for cancelled events and for Qualifying Sessions which no longer have the collegiate element.

 - The Walks are closed to the public.
 Residents are asked to respect the guidance given by Government concerning social distancing.